A Berger-Wang formula for impulsive switched systems: Abstract

 \section{Abstract}

 This paper addresses a class of impulsive systems defined by a mix of continuous-time and discrete-time switched linear dynamics.
-We first analyze a related class of weighted discrete-time switched systems for which we establish two main stability results: a converse Lyapunov theorem and a Berger–Wang-type formula.
-These results are used to characterize the exponential stability of the considered class of systems via spectral and Lyapunov-based approaches, extending existing results in hybrid and switched systems theory.
+We first analyze a related class of weighted discrete-time switched systems for which we establish a Berger--Wang-type result.
+An analogous result is then derived for impulsive systems and subsequently used to characterize their exponential stability through a spectral approach, thereby extending existing results in switched-systems theory.